Office Hours - 2020W1:

 - Material Evidence: Learning from Archaeological Practice, co-edited with Robert Chapman (Routledge 2015).
 Website

-- “Temporal Data that Travel: Radiocarbon Dating in Archaeology,” in Varieties of Data Journeys, eds.
-Leonelli & Tempini, Springer (in press).
+- “Triangulation and Traceability: Radiocarbon Dating in Archaeology,” in Data Journeys in the Sciences, eds.
+Leonelli & Tempini, Springer, 2020, pp. 285-310.
+Springer open access

 - “Rock, Bone and Ruin: A Trace-centric Appreciation”: Theory and Practice in Biology 11 (2019).